-MonetDB is a database management system that is developed from a main-memory perspective with use of a fully decomposed storage model, automatic index management, extensibility of data types and search accelerators, SQL- and XML- frontends.
+MonetDB is a database management system that is developed from a main-memory perspective with use of a fully decomposed storage model, automatic index management, extensibility of data types and search accelerators, and an SQL front end.

 Msqldump is the program to dump an MonetDB/SQL database.
 The dump can be used to populate a new MonetDB/SQL database.

-Before msqldump starts parsing command line options, it reads a .monetdb file.
-If the environment variable DOTMONETDBFILE is set, it reads the file pointed to by that variable instead.
-When unset, msqldump searches for a .monetdb file in the current working directory, and if that doesn’t exist, in the current user’s home directory.
-This file can contain defaults for the flags user and password.
+Before msqldump starts parsing command line options, it reads a configuration file.
+If the environment variable DOTMONETDBFILE is set and not empty, it reads the file pointed to by that variable.
+If set but empty, no configuration file is read.
+If unset, msqldump first looks for a file .monetdb in the current working directory, and if that doesn’t exist, it looks for a file monetdb in the XDG configuration directory ($XDG_CONFIG_HOME which defaults to $HOME/.config if not set), and finally for a file .monetdb in the current user’s home directory.
+This file can contain defaults for the flags user, password, host, and port.
 To disable reading the .monetdb file, set the variable DOTMONETDBFILE to the empty string in the environment.

 Print usage information and exit.